 Throughout the course of life, changes occur in the mouth.
 Age related changes to the appearance, texture and function of oral tissues may alter both how the smile looks and how the mouth feels.

 In later years, the mouth may feel drier as salivary flow reduces.
 Cheek and lip tissues may feel thinner or more sensitive.
-Gums may slightly recede, exposing tooth roots to the challenges of the mouth - thereby increasing seniors' risks of dental decay, erosion and sensitivity.
+Gums may slightly recede, exposing tooth roots to the challenges of the mouth - thereby increasing seniors' risks of dental decay, tooth wear and tooth loss.

-With maturity, oral health may become compromised by the cumulative effects of a lifetime of oral disorders such as dental decay, gum disease and activities such as teeth grinding, smoking, trauma from sports or accidents, and ageing dental work.
-As a consequence, your bite may have altered and chewing function may feel less effective.
+Oral health can become compromised by the cumulative effects of a lifetime of oral disorders such as dental decay, gum disease and activities such as teeth grinding, smoking, trauma from sports or accidents, and ageing dental work.
+As a consequence, the bite - how your teeth relate - may now be different and chewing function may feel less effective.

-General health and wellbeing can also change or deteriorate, over time.
+As time marches on, one's general health and well being may change or deteriorate too.
 There is a relationship between oral health and overall health termed the mouth-body connection.
-Certain medical conditions and medications can affect your teeth and gums.
-Bacteria from oral diseases may, in turn, also affect general health or complicate the stability of some medical conditions.
+Certain medical conditions and medications can affect the teeth and gums.
+Bacteria from oral diseases may, in turn, also affect general health or complicate the stability of certain medical conditions.

 Dental Care for Seniors at Melbourne Dentistry